Key Christodoulides-Erhürman Meeting Set for November 20

 POLITIS NEWS

-According to a written statement by Government Spokesperson Konstantinos Letymbiotis, the meeting will take place at the residence of the UN Secretary-General’s Special Representative (SRSG) within the United Nations buffer zone near the old Nicosia airport, a venue traditionally reserved for encounters of high symbolic significance.
+According to Government Spokesperson Konstantinos Letymbiotis, the meeting will take place at the residence of the UN Secretary-General’s Special Representative within the United Nations Protected Area, covering the buffer zone in the old Nicosia airport area.

-The Cypriot government stresses that President Christodoulides will attend “with a constructive spirit and genuine political will,” reiterating his commitment to resuming substantive negotiations from where they left off in Crans-Montana.
+The spokesperson stressed that Christodoulides will attend “with a constructive spirit and genuine political will,” reiterating his commitment to resuming substantive negotiations from where they left off in Crans-Montana.
 The stated goal, Letymbiotis added, remains a comprehensive settlement based on the relevant UN Security Council (UNSC) resolutions and the principles and values of the European Union.

-Thursday’s meeting marks the first tête-à-tête between the two leaders since Tufan Erhürman’s election as head of the Turkish Cypriot community.
-The encounter is considered crucial in assessing intentions and tone ahead of what diplomats describe as a “critical consultation window”, one that could shape the upcoming phase of UN-led trilateral engagement.
+According to sources, newly posted UN Special Representative Khassim Diagne will welcome the two leaders to his residence on Thursday morning and then leave them alone to have their first tête-à-tête since Erhürman’s election as head of the Turkish Cypriot community last month.
+The encounter is considered crucial in assessing intentions ahead of what diplomats describe as a “critical consultation window”, one that could shape the upcoming phase of UN-led engagement with the two sides but also the guarantor powers.

 Comments Posting Policy